-How often should I clean my freezer?
+How often should you clean your freezer?

 Unless there’s a lot of spillage, a prolonged power outage or you live in a high-humidity area, most freezers can get a thorough cleaning once a year, says Mummaw.
-Follow manufacturer’s suggestions, however, since recommendations vary from model to model.
+Follow the manufacturer’s suggestions, however, since recommendations vary from model to model.

-How to clean the freezer
+How to clean a freezer

 Unplug it: Start by unplugging the freezer.
 Never clean a freezer while it is running or you could damage it.